Bees are important pollinators you want to bring to your backyard, and are an essential ingredient to any successful vege garden!

 - Annual flowers: calendula, marigold, sunflowers, poppies, cosmos, hollyhocks, fox gloves, echium, clover, nasturtiums.

-- Perennials: comfrey, dahlias, echinacea, geraniums, aquilegia, gladiolus.
+- Perennials: comfrey, dahlias, echinacea, geraniums, aquilegia, gladiolus, lavender.

 - Shrubs: Californian lilac, buddleia, echium.